sofiabarragan/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a senior Statistics major and Community & Global Health concentrator at Macalester College.
-Currently, I'm researching survival disparities & genetic trends in pediatric cancers for the University of Minnesota's Division of Epidemiology and Clinical Research.
+Hello!!
+I'm a first-year PhD student at the University of Washington's Department of Biostatistics.
+Currently, I'm working on machine learning methods aimed to minimize racial disparities in suicide risk modeling under [Yates Coley](https://www.biostat.washington.edu/people/r-coley).
+Previously, I was a Statistics major at Macalester College in Saint Paul, MN where I received my BA in May 2022.

+While at Macalester, I had the pleasure of working with the University of Minnesota's fabulous Division of Epidemiology and Clinical Research on multiple projects concerning the epidemiology of pediatric cancer.
+Broadly, I worked on the application of admixture mapping, gene expression analysis, and survival modeling to study and identify racial and sex-based disparities in pediatric cancer incidence and outcome.

-In the longterm, I want to study geographic and urban health disparities for low-income, minoritized, LGBTQ+ communities using rigorous Bayesian methods.
-Outside of research, I love making digital art, drinking monster, and making spotify playlists!
+In the longterm, I will be studying and developing Bayesian statistical methods to address missing data and sample size limitations in the context of urban health studies on transgender, HIV+, and nonwhite communities.
+Outside of research, I love making digital art, drinking monster, organizing spotify playlists, and reading critical/revolutionary theory.
+My greatest passion, however, is being silly and having fun :)